pnnl/ConStrain/constrain/app/README.md

 You can select the Imports Form by selecting the Imports tab.
 Here, you can import Python modules to use inside of your workflow.
 To add to the Imports Form, simply type in the import, e.g. `numpy as np`, and press the 'Add' button.
 Imports can be deleted by right-clicking on an import in the list and pressing 'Delete'.

 #### Workflow Diagram:
 The Workflow Diagram can be accessed by navigating to the 'States' tab.
 States to add in your Workflow Diagram can either be created manually or imported.
-To create manually, you would select either the 'Add Basic' or 'Add Advanced' button.
+To create manually, you would select either the 'Add Basic' or 'Add JSON' button.
 To import, you would click on the 'File' button in the toolbar and select 'Import' to find a JSON file to import.

 ##### Moving a State:
 A state can be moved by dragging and dropping.